 It should only take an hour or so to clean the freezer on average.
 Tack on more time if there are lots of spills.

-Check the gasket: Clean and inspect door gaskets yearly, or as needed.
+- Check the gasket (the rubber that seals the door): Clean and inspect door gaskets yearly, or as needed.
 Clean the gasket with a mild soap-and-water solution, a microfiber cloth and a toothbrush.
 Check for tears or holes as you clean.

 Pro tip: To test the seal of the gasket, Rogers suggests shutting the door on a dollar bill.
 If it offers resistance when you pull it out, the seal is good.
 If it pulls out easily, the gasket needs to be replaced.
 Test corners, top, bottom and sides of the gasket.

 Most freezers are frost-free, so defrosting is not an issue.
 For freezers that need defrosting, Mummaw suggests that you follow instructions in your use and care guide.

 As you reload the freezer, allow for proper airflow by leaving space between the walls and the items, as well as between the items themselves.
 This will help food freeze properly and can reduce freezer burn, says Mummaw.
 If you’re using bins to organize like-products, use open-work containers like wire bins.
 The open sides and bottom will allow air flow.